 Thermal solar, also known as concentrating solar, generates electricity by focusing solar rays to transform a fluid into steam.
 That steam then turns a turbine to power a generator.

-These installations can kill birds.
 Some concentrated solar installations arrange a huge number of mirrors that point to a central tower, and the concentrated solar towers create an incredibly high-heat area that’s dangerous for anything to touch.
 What's worse, the light beam and surrounding mirrors actually attract birds and the insects they like to eat.

 The potential harm of this solar power method can be seen at the Ivanpah concentrated solar tower in California.
 In 2015, Ivanpah killed about seven birds per gigawatt hour of electricity produced—or more than 6,000 birds estimated over the course of the year.
 By comparison, the climate change impacts of burning fossil fuels are estimated to kill only one bird per gigawatt hour.
 Because of this, Audubon opposes any further construction of concentrated solar towers.